 MLB Has a Solid Track Record

-New York-based MLBAM has been streaming live video online, with its MLB.TV service, since 2000 — years before YouTube was even a glimmer in Google’s eye.
+New York-based MLBAM was formed in 2000 and has been streaming live video online with its MLB.TV service since 2002 — years before YouTube was even a glimmer in Google’s eye.
 ESPN has used MLBAM to power its branded streaming app, WatchESPN, since it launched, so Disney is familiar with its capabilities.

 BAMTech’s next assignment: An ESPN-branded OTT service will feature live content from both BAMTech and ESPN — programming to which they already own the rights, like college football and basketball, rugby, and cricket.
 The service won’t include the more popular sports ESPN puts on TV, but Disney CEO Bob Iger believes there’s a market for the mix.